-□ A brief description and/or map indicating the receiving area for development rights.
+- □ A brief description and/or map indicating the receiving area for development rights. - □ A letter from the publicly administered farmland protection program that confirms that the transfer of development rights has taken place or is anticipated if the project is built.

-- □ Data and/or a map showing that 75% of the total vacant land in the metropolitan or micropolitan statistical area (or county) is covered by prime soils, unique soils, or soils of state significance. - A site and/or vicinity map showing that the project site is an adjacent site.
+- □ Data and/or a map showing that 75% of the total vacant land in the metropolitan or micropolitan statistical area (or county) is covered by prime soils, unique soils, or soils of state significance. - A site plan and/or map showing that the project site is an adjacent site.